josefs/Gradualizer/README.md

                                    ("LINE:COLUMN:" before message text)
-                                 - 'verbose' (default): for human readers ("on line LINE at column COLUMN" within the message text) --color [ COLOR ]         - Use colors when printing fancy messages.
+                                 - 'verbose' (default): for human readers ("on line LINE at column COLUMN" within the message text) --color [ COLOR ]         Use colors when printing fancy messages.
 An optional argument is `always | never | auto'.
 However, auto- detection of a TTY doesn't work when running as an escript.
-       --no_color                - Alias for `--color never'
+       --no_color                Alias for `--color never'
-       --fancy                   - Use fancy error messages when possible (on by default) --no_fancy                - Don't use fancy error messages.
+       --fancy                   Use fancy error messages when possible (on by default) --no_fancy                Don't use fancy error messages.
-       --union_size_limit        - Performance hack: Unions larger than this value are replaced by any() in normalization (default: 30)
+       --union_size_limit        Performance hack: Unions larger than this value are replaced by any() in normalization (default: 30) --solve_constraints       Type check polymorphic calls (off by default)
 ```